Skip to content

 United States

-The United States, Bahrain, Jordan, Kuwait, Qatar, Saudi Arabia, and the UAE issued a joint State Department statement overnight condemning Iranian attacks on Gulf territory and reserving "the option of responding to the aggression."
-None of these states has previously committed, in a joint written document, to potential offensive action against Iran.
+The United States, Bahrain, Jordan, Kuwait, Qatar, Saudi Arabia, and the UAE issued a joint State Department statement condemning Iranian attacks on Gulf territory and reserving 'the option of responding to the aggression.'
+This is the first time these states have jointly committed in writing to potential offensive action against Iran.

 The Pentagon pre-empts any argument that an Iranian missile heading for Turkey obligates NATO's collective defence — keeping the war a US-Israeli operation, not an alliance one.